Siemens-Healthineers/K2s/docs/security/policy-enforcement.md

 Kyverno is a Kubernetes-native admission controller.
 When a resource is created or updated, Kyverno evaluates it against active policies and either allows, blocks (enforce mode), or reports the violation (audit mode) before the resource is persisted.

-**Phase 1 ships the framework only.** No default policies are installed.
+**K2s currently ships the framework only.** No default policies are installed.
 The cluster admission behaviour is identical to a cluster without Kyverno until you add policies yourself.
+Default policies may be added later based on feedback and further discussion about what works well across environments.

 All Kyverno webhooks are configured with `failurePolicy: Ignore`, meaning Kyverno being unavailable (e.g. during a restart) will never block cluster operations.